-- you’re a UK national or have ‘settled status’ (no restrictions on how long you can stay)
+- You have Settled status (no restrictions on how long you can stay)

-- you’ve been living in the ЕU, UK, the Channel Islands or the Isle of Man for 3 years before starting your course
+- You have Pre-Settled Status, granted under the EU Settlement Scheme, and have been living in the EU/UK for 3 years before starting your course

-Non-UK nationals must have settled status on the first day of the first academic year of the course - which could be 1 September, 1 January, 1 April or 1 July.
+Please note: Non-UK/EU nationals must have settled status on the first day of the first academic year of the course – which could be 1 September, 1 January, 1 April, or 1 July.

 You may also be eligible for student finance if your residency status is: